 The first emblem consisted of a circle, within which a child held a TV, looking through its screen.
 At the bottom was the abbreviation “TV.”

 The television is depicted as a red frame, similar to the YouTube logo.
-The child is bald and dressed in a baby onesie, hinting at the young age of the audience.
+The child is bald and wearing a baby onesie, suggesting the audience is young.

 The circle symbolizes harmony and the small world of children.
 The channel is like a special planet that toddlers enter when watching videos.
 The two stars at the beginning and end of the inscription enhance this impression.